dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentFillableEquals()`

-Checks if Eloquent model fillable fields are equal to specified value:
+Check if an Eloquent model fillable fields are equal to the specified value:

 ```php
 $this->assertEloquentFillableEquals(Post::class, ['title', 'publish_at']);